brct-james/spacetraders-v2-ng/README.md

 Angular library for interacting with the spacetraders API v2, auto-generated from the API docs

+## Notes

+1. Once v2 docs are merged into main, submodule branch must be updated

 ## Setup

 Clone the project, including --recurse-submodules: